jeffersonfparil/poolgen/README.md

 # poolgen

-Quantitative and population genetics analyses using pool sequencing data
+Quantitative and population genetics analyses using pool sequencing data (i.e. SNP data  where each sample is a pool or group of individuals, a population or a single polyploid individual).

 |**Build Status**|**License**|
 |:---:|:---:|